-In addition to requiring corrective action, the ARC may, at its discretion, impose fines up to \$5,000 as well as penalties for the following violations.
-These represent certain specific violations and corresponding penalties.
-Other violations may also be subject to fines and penalties to be determined by the ARC.
-These violations and penalties apply to both new construction and alterations of existing homes.
-Fines and/or restrictions can be assessed against the homeowner and/or against the builder/contractor.
-In addition, serious and/or repeated violations by the builder/contractor could result in loss of building privileges on Callawassie Island.
-In the event of new construction serious violations could result in the loss of the homeowner's Compliance Deposit.
+The following represents specific violations of the ARC Guidelines and corresponding corrective actions that may be imposed.
+In addition to these corrective actions, the ARC may, at its discretion, impose fines up to \$10,000 or other penalties for individual violations, repeated violations, unintentional oversights, careless mistakes, inattention to plan details, blatant disregard or negligence of the guidelines, may result in differing fine values for any given violation as determined by the ARC.
+Should additional violations occur, and be identified, these may be subject to fines and corrective actions as determined by the ARC.

+These violations and penalties/corrective action apply to both new construction and alterations to existing homes.
+Fines may be assessed against the homeowner and/or the builder/contractor.
+In addition, serious and/or repeated violations by the builder/contractor may result in the loss of building privileges on Callawassie Island.

 A. Violation: Failure to site structure(s) in accordance with approved plan.

-Penalty: Removal of any erroneous work and replacement thereof in accordance with the approved plan.
+Penalty/Correction: Removal of any erroneous work and replacement thereof in accordance with the approved plan.